Menu Icon

 Conclusion

-Anyone experiencing ED that is interfering with the ability to conceive should be sure to talk to a doctor who can provide medical advice, discuss options, and potentially help find a solution.
+ED can impact fertility, but primarily in an indirect way due to the physical inability to maintain an erection for ejaculation and sperm delivery.
+Anyone experiencing ED that is interfering with the ability to conceive should speak to a doctor who can provide medical advice, discuss options, and potentially help find a solution.

 i Burnett, A. L., et al. (2018).
 “Erectile dysfunction: AUA guideline.”
 J Urol 2018; 200: 633.
 10.1016/j.juro.2018.05.004